fleetdm/fleet/docs/Configuration/yaml-files.md

 ##### client_url

-Update this URL if Fleet is self-hosted and you want your MDM clients to communicate with a custom proxy (default: base URL of the Fleet instance provided during setup).
+Update this URL if you're self-hosting Fleet and you want your hosts to talk to a different URL for MDM features (default: base URL of the Fleet instance provided during setup).

 ##### Example